Čistá (Mladá Boleslav District)

 Čistá is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
-It has about 800 inhabitants.
+It has about 900 inhabitants.

 Etymology

-The name Čistá means literally "clean, clear".
+The name Čistá literally means 'clean', 'clear'.
 The name refers to the time when the village was cleansed from paying taxes after its foundation.
 It was a reward to the settlers for settling a new area and protecting a trade route.

 Geography

 Čistá is located about 7 km northwest of Mladá Boleslav and 46 km northeast of Prague.
 It lies in the Jizera Table.

 History

 The first written mention of Čistá is in a deed of King Charles IV from 1351.
 In 1625, the village was acquired by Albrecht von Wallenstein, who annexed it to the Frýdlant estate.

+Demographics

+Transport

+The I/38 road (the section from Mladá Boleslav to Česká Lípa) passes through the municipality.

 Sights

-The landmark of Čistá is the Church of Saint Lawrence.
-It is a Neoclassical church, which was built in 1697–1700 and reconstructed in 1897.
+The main landmark of Čistá is the Church of Saint Lawrence.
+It was built in the Neoclassical style in 1697–1700 and reconstructed in 1897.